starandserpent/World-map-generator/README.md

 ## Getting Started

-If you want participate in develepment or if you do not want download latest release version you can follow these instructions to get you a copy of the aplication.
+If you want to participate in a develepment or if you do not want to download last release then follow the instructions to get a copy of the aplication

 ### Prerequisites